Geosoft2/geosoft2-2018/foss-repositories&preservation/handout.md

 ##### 3.2.3.1 Appraisal
 - Process of identifying records and other materials to be preserved by determining their permanent value.
 It is a difficult and critical process because the remaining selected records will shape researchers’ understanding of that body of records, or fonds.
 Archival appraisal may be performed once or at the various stages of acquisition and processing
 ##### 3.2.3.1 Identification
-- Identification through assigned identifiers and accurate descriptive metadata.An identifier is a unique label that is used to reference an object or record, usually manifested as a number or string of numbers and letters.
+- Identification through assigned identifiers and accurate descriptive metadata.
+An identifier is a unique label that is used to reference an object or record, usually manifested as a number or string of numbers and letters.
 As a crucial element of metadata to be included in a database record or inventory, it is used in tandem with other descriptive metadata to differentiate objects and their various instantiations
 ##### 3.2.3.1 Integrity
 - Assurance that the data is "complete and unaltered in all essential respects".
 Is the Cornerstone of Preservation.
 Unintentional changes to data are to be avoided, and responsible strategies put in place to detect unintentional changes and react as appropriately determined
 ##### 3.2.3.1 Fixity